romanlv/electrode-treeshaking-test/README.md

 - using lerna mono repo
 - created electrode application and components repo with `electrode ignite` tool (using ignite `2.1.9`)
-- add `UnusedComponent` to `test-components` package, to the same file that includes component imported by the app
+- add `UnusedComponent` to `test-components` package, in the same file that includes component imported by the app
-- build components package `cd packages/test-components && npm run prepublish`
+- build components package: `cd packages/test-components && npm run prepublish`
-- build app, `cd packages/app && npm run build`
+- build app: `cd packages/app && npm run build`
-- test if `UnusedComponent` is included in the final bundle
+- test if `UnusedComponent` is included in the final bundle (using [ag - silver searcher](https://github.com/ggreer/the_silver_searcher))
 `ag UnusedComponent dist/* -c`

 # current status